-- Used chemical hair straightening products or relaxers
+- Used chemical hair straightening products or hair relaxers

-- Were later diagnosed with breast, endometrial, or uterine cancer
+- Were later diagnosed with endometrial, ovarian, or uterine cancer

 When a product is put on the market, it should be safe for consumers to use — but sadly, that’s not always the case.